Miguel Rojas Player Props: Dodgers vs. Astros

 Astros Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Astros pitching staff ranks fifth in the league.
+- The 9.4 strikeouts per nine innings compiled by the Astros pitching staff ranks fifth in the league.

-- The Astros' 3.50 team ERA ranks first across all MLB pitching staffs.
+- The Astros have the top team ERA among all league pitching staffs (3.50).

-- Astros pitchers combine to surrender the 10th-fewest home runs in baseball (78 total, one per game).
+- Astros pitchers combine to give up 79 home runs (one per game), the ninth-fewest in baseball.

-- France makes the start for the Astros, his ninth of the season.
-He is 2-2 with a 3.42 ERA and 38 strikeouts in 47 1/3 innings pitched.
+- The Astros are sending Blanco (1-0) to make his fourth start of the season.
+He is 1-0 with a 4.66 ERA and 31 strikeouts through 29 2/3 innings pitched.

-- In his last appearance on Saturday, June 17, the right-hander threw 6 2/3 innings against the Cincinnati Reds, giving up two earned runs while surrendering four hits.
+- The right-hander last pitched on Sunday against the Cincinnati Reds, when he threw 5 2/3 innings, allowing five earned runs while giving up seven hits.

-- The 28-year-old has an ERA of 3.42, with 7.2 strikeouts per nine innings, in eight games this season.
-Opposing hitters have a .230 batting average against him.
+- In 12 games this season, the 29-year-old has put up a 4.66 ERA and 9.6 strikeouts per nine innings, while giving up a batting average of .287 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.